BlueFern/CoupledCells/README.md

 The script `genCommands.py` is provided in the util directory for parallel conversions --- it simply prints out a number of calls to the conversion scripts, where these calls can be redirected to a file.
-It should be copied into the working directory and modified according to the geometry of the mesh, (and so whether `trunk_*_hdf5ToVTU.py` or `bifurcation_*_hdf5ToVTU.py` is called) and the path to these scripts.
-It expects the number of tasks being used and the total number of timesteps to process as arguments. `genCommands.py` is currently being used in conjunction with a load-leveller script, an example of which follows:
+It should be copied into the working directory and modified according to the path to the conversion script.
+It expects the number of tasks being used,the total number of timesteps to process as arguments, the number of circumferential and axial quads per branch, and the circumferential and axial quad-to-task ratios.
+ `genCommands.py` is currently being used in conjunction with a load-leveller script, an example of which follows:

 	# Example multiple Serial LoadLeveler Jobs file on multiple nodes.